appoena/ubat-docs/Writerside/topics/install-on-prem.md

 During the first time the application starts, all the database migrations will be executed.
 If everything goes well, you should not see any errors, and you can stop the compose execution by pressing <code>crtl+c</code>.

-After that you can run the same command with the <code>-d</code> flag, so that the containers outputs are not attached to your terminal.
+After that you can run the same command with the <code>-d</code> flag, so that the container's outputs are not attached to your terminal.
 <code-block>
     docker compose up -d